Generalized Fermat's principle and Snell's law for cone structures and applications: Acknowledgments

-EPR and MS were partially supported by Project PID2020-116126GB-I00, funded by MCIN/AEI/10.13039/501100011033/; and by the framework IMAG-Mar\'{i}a de Maeztu grant CEX2020-001105-M, funded by MCIN/AEI/10.13039/50110001103.
+EPR and MS were supported in part by Ministerio de Ciencia e Innovación and Agencia Estatal de Investigación MICIN/AEI/10.13039/501100011033/ under projects PID2020-116126GB-I00 and PID2024-156031NB-I00, respectively; and in part by the framework IMAG-Mar\'{i}a de Maeztu grant CEX2020-001105-M.